 Prostate cancer is a serious disease that affects thousands of men each year who are middle-aged or older.
-Most prostate cancers occur in men older than age 65.
-The American Cancer Society (ACS) estimates that 161,360 American men will be newly diagnosed with this condition in 2017.
+About 60 percent of the cases occur in men older than age 65.
+The American Cancer Society (ACS) estimates that 174,650 American men will be newly diagnosed with this condition in 2019.

 The prostate is a small gland found in a man’s lower abdomen.
 It’s located under the bladder and surrounding the urethra.
 The prostate is regulated by the hormone testosterone and produces seminal fluid, also known as semen.
 Semen is the substance containing sperm that exits the urethra during ejaculation.

 When an abnormal, malignant growth of cells — which is called a tumor — forms in the prostate, it’s called prostate cancer.
 This cancer can spread to other areas of the body.
 In these cases, because the cancer is made of cells from the prostate, it’s still called prostate cancer.

 According to the Urology Care Foundation, prostate cancer is the second-leading cause of cancer deaths for men in the United States.

 Most cases of prostate cancer are a type of cancer called an adenocarcinoma.
 This is a cancer that grows in the tissue of a gland, such as the prostate gland.